-I am currently a post-doctoral researcher in experimental psychology supported by a fellowship from the Fyssen Foundation.
+I am a post-doctoral researcher in experimental psychology supported by a fellowship from the Fyssen Foundation.
 You can find me at the Laboratoire des Systèmes Perceptifs at the École Normale Supérieure in Paris working with Pascal Mamassian.
-My current research focus is confidence judgements for perceptual and sensorimotor decisions, but I also study spatial perception in audition and vision, as well as general perceptual decision-making.
-My method of choice is computational modelling combined with psychophysics.
+My current research focus is perceptual and sensorimotor decision-making and confidence, but I also study auditory motion perception and multisensory interactions.
+My method of choice is psychophysics combined with computational modelling.

 Auditory Motion Perception

 How humans perceive moving sounds is not well understood.
 There is debate about whether we possess velocity-sensitive neurons, like we do for vision, or we compute motion from static snapshots of sound position.
 By studying the perception of changes in velocity, my collaborators and I found a striking inability to detect changes within some velocity ranges (paper), with some participants unable to detect a two- or even three-fold increase in velocity!
 In subsequent research, we investigate a spatial bias in the perceived end-point of a sound’s trajectory in the direction of motion (i.e., the Representational Momentum Effect), thought to be a result of the brain’s predictive processes for motion.
 We find the bias is clearly modulated by velocity (paper).
 It is unclear how we can have such poor mechanisms of velocity perception yet potentially use velocity to predict motion, so future research is needed on this topic.